badola/blog/cpp/if_you_see_cut_paste.md

                         ↑
                         paste_end

 As discussed before, using rotate as our *cut-paste* algorithm has a limitation, it only works if the `paste_begin` is towards the left of `cut_begin`.
-We can create a high level abstration of the cut-paste algorithm using rotate which would be independent of the relative-positioning of `paste_begin` and `[cut_begin, cut_end)`.
+We can create a high level abstraction of the cut-paste algorithm using rotate which would be independent of the relative-positioning of `paste_begin` and `[cut_begin, cut_end)`.
 This algorithm would, however, increase the requirement on the `Iterator` from `LegacyForwardIterator` to `LegacyRandomAccessIterator`.
 ```cpp
 template<typename It>              // It models LegacyRandomAccessIterator
 auto cut_paste(It cut_begin, It cut_end, It paste_begin)